PetrCoupek/merkur5/README.md

 The set constists of :

 - the kernel library (static PHP class/module object called M5),
-- database wrappers (database connection objects with same methods for Oracle, MySQl, SQLite ),
+- database wrappers with unified behaviour, database connection objects with same methods for Oracle, SQLite, PostgreSQL and MySQL including inified parameter binding
 - parts for visualization of the database entities
 - built-in content management system (**Cm::** module), minimal version can be stored in the SQLite database.
 - included recommended vendor styles and front-end functionality (Bootstrap + JQuery included)